 CARL was born in July 2015 on Scratch, a programming learning website I was using at the time.
 CARL learns from the phrases you type in, looking for close matches and links between phrases.
 I also wrote a Spanish version called CARLA (Chatbot con Aprendizaje Rápido, Lógico, y Automático), which didn't receive as much training data because fewer people following my scratch profile spoke Spanish :(.
 He was later upgraded in January 2018 at Hoya Hacks, a hackathon at Georgetown University, to a python web application.
 Please talk to him so he can learn more phrases!

 This is a Java application that I wrote for AP Computer Science that balances chemical equations.
+You can try it out here.
 It converts the input string into a symbolic chemical format, then into a system of fractional mathematical equations, which it solves (I rewrote a linear equation solver to use fractions) and displays the balanced equation.
 It can also set the number of moles or grams of any compound, updating the quantities of the other compounds.
 It includes a Java enum with all the elements and atomic mass, which I generated with a python program that scraped the properties from a set of text files I downloaded.
 And yes, it does take into account the atomic mass of an electron into the calculations.